elyra-ai/elyra/README.md

 jupyter runtime remove --name=my_kfp
 ```

-`AI Workspace` depends on its `Metadata Runtime` to determine how to communicate with your KubeFlow Pipelines
+`Elyra` depends on its `Metadata Runtime` to determine how to communicate with your KubeFlow Pipelines
 Server and with your chosen Object Store to store artifacts.

 |Parameter   | Description  | Example |